okta/okta-signin-widget/README.md

 );
 ```

-The IdP Discovery authentication flow will be
+The IdP Discovery authentication flow in widget will be

+1. If configured a routing policy that has a username/domain condition, the widget will enter identifier first flow
+2. Otherwise, widget will enter primary authentication flow.

+For the identifier first flow,

-1. Display an identifier page to enter Okta userName to discovery IdP for authentication
+1. Widget will display an identifier page to enter Okta userName to discovery IdP for authentication
-2. If IdP is Okta, will transit to Primary Auth
+2. If the IdP is your Okta org, the widget will transition to the primary authentication flow.
-3. Otherwise is third-party IdP, will invoke the [success callback](#rendereloptions-success-error) with `response.status` as `IDP_DISCOVERY`.
+3. If the IdP is a 3rd party IdP or a different Okta org, the widget will invoke the [success callback](#rendereloptions-success-error) with `response.status` as `IDP_DISCOVERY`.

 ### Additional configuration